pldiiw/1arc/doc/design/cli.md

    defaults to the decimal format.
 Here are the possible bases:
    ```
    16 hex
+   10 dec
     8 oct
     2 bin
    ```
- * `-r [start]-[end]` or `--range [start]-[end]` - For some components of the
+ * `-r [start]-[end]` or `--range [start]-[end]` - When inspecting the memory
-   engine, you may not want the entire value of it.
+   or the display of the engine, you may not want the entire value of it.
 A such case is when inspecting the memory, all of it may not be portion you're looking for.
 Here's how to use it:
    ```
    $ ./cli.js inspect memory --range 98-100  # Log the 98th and 99th bytes of
                                              # memory